 The assignment for lesson 3.04 requires students to write individual sentences rather than a topical paragraph:

 At this point, you can recognize and write prepositional phrases.
 But do you know how they function?
 Write five different sentences in which you include a prepositional phrase functioning as an adjective phrase.
 Underline the word that the adjective phrase describes.
 Remember, an adjective phrase should describe a noun or pronoun.

-Precise requirements for writing assignments make it easier for teachers or parents to evaluate student work if students are held accountable for only those elements.
-However, a parent or teacher with time available can require student accountability for all grammar, usage, and sentence construction elements that have been taught thus far.
+Precise requirements for writing assignments make it easier for teachers or parents to evaluate student work if students are held accountable for only those requirements.
+However, a parent or teacher with time available can require student accountability for all grammar, usage, and sentence construction concepts that have been taught thus far.
 Since there are no answer keys for the writing assignments, it is up to the parent or teacher as to how strict to be with their evaluations.
 The effectiveness of the writing application assignments will depend heavily on how the parent or teacher chooses to use them.
 Since GrammarFlip.com writing assignments are designed to reinforce correct grammar and usage rather than to teach composition skills, students need additional instruction in composition skills beyond what is included in this program.

 There are 30, 32, and 24 lessons in Levels 1, 2, and 3, respectively.
-If students complete about one lesson per week, they will still have time in their schedule for other language arts work on vocabulary, spelling, composition, etc. The largest amount of time will likely be required for the writing assignments, but other lessons components are likely to take no more than 15 minutes per day.
+If students complete about one lesson per week, they will still have time in their schedule for other language arts work on vocabulary, spelling, composition, etc. The largest amount of time will likely be required for the writing assignments, but other lesson components are likely to take no more than 15 minutes per day.

 You can try GrammarFlip.com for free for a 30-day trial period.